About the 3G shutdown

 Who is affected?

 Most New Zealanders are already using 4G or 5G devices and won’t need to take any action.
-Anyone still using a 3G-reliant phone, tablet or wearables, medical alarms, security or tracking alarms and other IoT business devices will need to update or upgrade their device to stay connected.
+Anyone still using a 3G-reliant phone, tablet or wearables, medical alarms, security or tracking alarms and other IoT business devices will need to update or upgrade their device for 4G compatibility.

-All mobile provider networks across Aotearoa will be shutting down including smaller operator brands powered by the three main telcos (2degrees, One New Zealand and Spark).
-It is best to speak to your mobile provider directly if you are unsure whether you are affected.
+All mobile provider networks across Aotearoa have now been shutdown, including smaller operator brands powered by the three main telcos (2degrees, One New Zealand and Spark).
+It is best to speak to your mobile provider directly if you are unsure whether you are affected or need to take action.

 What can I do to prepare?